xiaoyexu/XYBase/README.md

 ``tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath``
 in most cases.
 And for a new table view controller, repeat it again.

-Therefore I tried to setup a mechanism in MarioLib, like Field, TableCell, TableSection, TableContainer class, put Field into TableCell, put TableCell into TableSection, put TableSection into TableContainer, then use a implemented delegate class to draw the data.
+Therefore I tried to setup a mechanism in MarioLib, like Field, TableCell, TableSection, TableContainer class, put Field into TableCell, put TableCell into TableSection, put TableSection into TableContainer, then use an implemented delegate class to draw the data.
-In such case, to create a table view only limited cells is quite convenient, like:
+In such case, to create a table view with limited cells is quite convenient, like:

 ```
 - (void)viewDidLoad {